 - urine flow

 - prostate symptoms

 - erectile function

 - quality of life

-4. Fact: Saw palmetto can help prevent prostate cancer
+4. Unconfirmed: Saw palmetto can help prevent prostate cancer

 5. Myth: Saw palmetto improves fertility

 Some couples who are unable to conceive have tried taking saw palmetto to improve the likelihood of conception.
 The common belief is that saw palmetto increases sperm count in males and promotes healthier eggs in females.

 However, there is no substantial evidence to suggest that saw palmetto can improve fertility.